olsonadr/cpp_panels/README.md

   - To construct a Border, pass in three or five characters (corners, top and bottom, left and right; or corners, top, bottom, left, and right), whether the object is dynamic as a boolean, and, optionally, a recognizable name for the Border.

 - Alert:
   - Basically a Label in interface, but it covers the majority of its parent container (two-thirds of each dimension) when added and visible (DEFAULTS TO **INVISIBLE**).
-It has a string that it shows centered in the Alert box (each line is not centered, but the clump is, so center them relative to eachother).
+It has a string that it shows centered in the Alert box (each line is not centered, but the clump is, so center them relative to each other).
 You can set the background character using set_bg_char(...) and you can set its Border's characters by using the same setters as you would with a Border.

-  - To construct an Alert box, pass in the string message, whether it is dynamic as a bool, and an optional recognizable name for the Alert box.
+  - To construct an Alert box, pass in the string message, whether it is dynamic as a boolian, and an optional recognizable name for the Alert box.

 - Console:
   - Consoles are the primary method for terminal-like I/O in this system.
 Specifically, they primarily operate by calling output(...) with some null-terminated string to push some message to the Console, and input(...) with an input buffer (and optionally the size of the buffer (but please do pass it generally (it'll assume 100 if you don't))).
 This will echo the user input to the Console as well as put it into the passed buffer (null-terminated) for your program's use.
 The input area is always in the bottom of this component.
 Consoles do have dimension but cannot have any members.
 You can also clear() them.
-To use the input feature, you **must** call the setup_input(...) function, which takes the global coordinates of the Console (col, row) as a paremeter, and sets the correct position for input.
+To use the input feature, you **must** call the setup_input(...) function, which takes the global coordinates of the Console (col, row) as a parameter, and sets the correct position for input.
 An easy way to find these coordinates **AFTER THE CONSOLE HAS BEEN ADDED TO THE WINDOW IN SOME CAPACITY** is to search for the Console's name using the Window function find_global_pos(..) and passing in the previously set name of the Console.
 This cannot scroll as of now.

   - To construct a Console, pass in its position as two integers (col, row), its width and height as integers, an integer representing the maximum number of elements to be stored in history (good practice to make this at least as much as the height of the Console so lines aren't cut off in an obvious manner), and whether this was allocated dynamically or not as a boolean.
 Optionally, you may (and very much should in this case) pass a string name to differentiate it from other Elements in your design later.